|

 An interface or graphical user interface (GUI) runs “on top” of an

-operating system and you deal with pictures instead of typing in words.
+operating system and you deal with pictures and other graphics instead of typing in words.

 Again, what does this mean?
 Well, to put it simply, most people prefer